-Contaminant Year Sampled Your Water (average) Range Low- High MCLG Likely source of contamination Fluoride (ppm) Franklin Vest Dukes 2016 0.70 0.70 0.69 N/A 4 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Thallium (ug/L) Vest 2016 1.2 (Highest Level Detected) ND -1.2 0.50 Leaching from ore-processing sites; discharge from electronics, glass and drug factories.
+Contaminant Year Sampled MCL Violation Y/N Your Water (average) Range Low-High MCLG Likely source of contamination Fluoride (ppm) Franklin Vest Dukes 2017 0.68 0.69 0.69 0.52-0.86 0.44-0.79 0.51-0.94 4 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Thallium (ppb) Vest 2016 1.2 (Highest Level Detected) ND -1.20 0.50 Leaching from ore-processing sites; discharge from electronics, glass and drug factories.

-^{}On 8/3/16, thallium was detected in a treated water sample collected from Charlotte Water's Vest water treatment facility at a concentration of 1.2 ppb.
+\On 8/3/16, thallium was detected in a treated water sample collected from Charlotte Water's Vest water treatment facility at a concentration of 1.2 ppb.
 This concentration of thallium is just slightly higher than the minimum detection level of 1.0 ppb.
 This was the only treated water sample in which thallium was detected during the 2016 calendar year and is well below the maximum contaminant level (MCL) of 2.0 ppb established for thallium.
 The maximum contaminant level is defined by the EPA as the highest level of a contaminant allowed in drinking water.
 MCLs are established to ensure that drinking water does not pose either a short-term or long-term health risk